๐ญ๐ณ Honduras visa for Americans

 Honduras visa, the full picture

 Most passport holders get 90 days visa-free in Honduras.
-That includes US, EU, UK, and Canadian citizens.
-Don't plan on working remotely on that stamp, though.
+US, EU, and Canadian citizens are among them.
+Don't plan on working remotely legally though.

 How other passports enter Honduras